Australian Government advice for Qatar

 Civil unrest/political tension

-Regional and political developments continue to impact on local public opinion in the region.
-You should be aware of local sensitivities on these issues, monitor the media and avoid public gatherings and demonstrations.
+Regional developments have an impact on public opinion in Qatar.
+You should be aware of local sensitivities to regional affairs, monitor the media and avoid protests and demonstrations.

 Qatar has a low incidence of crime.
 Petty crime, such as pickpocketing and bag snatching, is rare but does occur.